Azure/azure-sphere-samples/Samples/HTTPS/HTTPS_Curl_Easy/README.md

 ### Add TLS utilities functions

-Use the **DeviceAuth_CurlSslFunc** function or the **UserSslCtxFunction** function.
+Use the **DeviceAuth_CurlSslFunc** function or create a custom authentication function using **DeviceAuth_SslCtxFunc**.
 See [Connect to web services - mutual authentication](https://docs.microsoft.com/azure-sphere/app-development/curl#mutual-authentication) for more information about these functions.

 #### To use DeviceAuth_CurlSslFunc